 In terms of cash and cash equivalents, variances between quarters depend on the amount, type and timing of work being performed on the Company's mineral property portfolio, classified under investing activities in the statements of cash flows.
-In 2020-Q2, the Company sold 532,000 common shares of the Company under the ATM program for net proceeds of \$129,000, classified under financing activities in the statements of cash flows, and incurred \$2,939,000 in mineral property expenditures, classified under investing activities in the statements of cash flows.
-In 2020-Q1, the Company completed a non-brokered private placement financing including the issuance of flow-through common shares, which provided net cash inflows of \$9,154,000, classified under financing activities in the statements of cash flows.
+In 2020-Q3, the Company completed a bought deal financing, which provided net cash inflows of \$26,647,000, classified under financing activities in the statements of cash flows, and incurred \$3,280,000 in mineral property expenditures, classified under investing activities in the statements of cash flows.
+In addition, in 2020-Q3 the Company received net cash of \$3,263,000 from First Majestic in relation to the Silver Purchase Agreement, classified under financing activities in the statements of cash flows.
+In 2020-Q2, the Company sold 532,000 common shares of the Company under the ATM program for net proceeds of \$125,000, classified under financing activities in the statements of cash flows, and incurred \$2,939,000 in mineral property expenditures, classified under investing activities in the statements of cash flows.
+In 2020-Q1, the Company completed a non-brokered private placement financing including the issuance of flow-through common shares, which provided net cash inflows of \$9,124,000, classified under financing activities in the statements of cash flows.
 In 2020-Q1, the Company incurred \$3,255,000 in mineral property expenditures, classified under investing activities in the statements of cash flows.

-The fluctuation in total assets from one quarter to the next is primarily a function of decreases in cash used to fund operating activities, increases in cash from private placements, changes in the fair value of marketable securities and mineral property investments, and additions to or write-down of mineral property balances.
+The fluctuation in total assets from one quarter to the next is primarily a function of decreases in cash used to fund operating activities, increases in cash from private placements, public offerings and the exercise of options and warrants, changes in the fair value of investments and mineral property investments, and additions to or impairment of mineral property balances.
+In addition, in 2020-Q3, the Company recorded an investment in Treasury Metals as a result of closing the Transaction with Treasury Metals.
 It is worth noting that cash used in investing activities for the purposes of exploration and development work being performed on the Company's mineral properties remains within total assets, given that these amounts are capitalized in connection with the Company's accounting policies.

-The fluctuation in total non-current liabilities from one quarter to the next is primarily a function of classification of the lease liability and environmental reclamation provision between current and non-current liabilities, changes in deferred tax liabilities as a result of a write-down of mineral properties and incurring eligible flow-through expenditures.
+The fluctuation in total non-current liabilities from one quarter to the next is primarily a function of classification of the lease liability and environmental reclamation provision between current and non-current liabilities, changes in deferred tax liabilities as a result of an impairment of mineral properties and incurring eligible flow-through expenditures.
+In addition, in 2020-Q3, the Company recorded a Silver Stream derivative liability in relation to the Silver Purchase Agreement entered into with First Majestic.